sounkou-bioinfo/hellomojo/README.md

 Mojo binaries, but installing this on the R Windows toolchain is not straightforward.
 We should consider using uv or creating an R package that installs pixi.
-Moreover, Windows support could not be added to the current pixi workspace (because Mojo only supports WSL).
+Moreover, Windows support could not be added to the current pixi workspace (because Mojo only supports WSL), same applies to pip install.
 This package should work fine on Unix systems.

-The dynamic compilation approach (`mojo_compile()`) provides a more lightweight alternative that only requires a Python virtual environment with Mojo installed, avoiding the need for pixi entirely.
+The dynamic compilation approach (`mojo_compile()`) provides a lightweight alternative that only requires a Python virtual environment with Mojo installed, avoiding the need for pixi entirely.
 This makes the installation much more manageable and potentially Windows-compatible (if